The Ancestry of Nathaniel Martin

 Anyone with a healthy dose of skepticism who comes across an adventure story like that knows the truth has been stretched.
 And indeed it must have been.
 John settled down in Virginia as a married man just after turning twenty-one years old, assuming the 1737 birth year is correct.
 He didn’t have time to have been a ship captain for ten years unless his crew accepted him as their leader when he was a child.
 What kind of sailors would do that?
 However, once the mud is cleaned from the eyeglasses, this quite reasonable picture emerges:

 In the mid-1700s, the wool raised in the Blackdown Hills was prized by Dutch textile manufacturers.
 The Dutch factories generated clothing not only for Europeans, but for the many colonists headed to Pennsylvania, Virginia, and North Carolina on King George’s ships.
 The Pearcy family appears to have been well-to-do, and to be well-to-do in Uffculme in the mid-1700s is essentially the same as saying the clan was engaged in shipping wool to the Netherlands.
 Young John, as a firstborn son and heir, would have been encouraged to gain direct expertise in the family trade, and probably spent an apprentice period going back and forth across the English Channel, either with his father or -- more likely -- with a captain who worked for Uffculme-area employers including the Pearcy clan.
 Young John, as a person of good family, would have advanced rapidly in authority until by his late teens, he might well have been been put in charge of a vessel and/or its cargo.
-It is reasonable to assume he eventually became involved in more ambitious enterprises that resulted in him crossing the Atlantic.
+It is reasonable to assume he subsequently became involved in more ambitious enterprises that resulted in him crossing the Atlantic.
 Once in Virginia, he decided to stay.
 Perhaps his father was dead by then.
 Perhaps he wanted to be out from under the thumb of his father.
 Maybe he just liked the idea of forging a life for himself in a new place rich with opportunity.
 He had enough of a nest egg by the age of twenty-one that he could marry and start a family -- no small thing in an era when men of the upper class usually required quite a bit more time than that before they were established enough to settle down.

 John did not begin the American chapter of his life in Bedford County.
 His son James (father of Rebecca Pearcy Martin) testified in 1832 that he had been born in 1762 in Buckingham County, VA, and remained there until the age of six, i.e. until about 1768, whereupon the family relocated to Bedford County.
 It stands to reason that James’s two older siblings might also have been born in Buckingham County, which would put John’s arrival there in the second half of the 1750s.
 But Buckingham County, like Bedford County, is in the heart of Virginia, well inland and therefore not where John got off the boat.
 Where he landed, and how long he stayed there, is unknown.
 This makes the locale of his marriage a guess as well.
 Happily, we do have a solid date for the wedding.
 This comes not from public sources, but from lore maintained by descendants, originally preserved in family Bibles.
 John’s bride was Anna Margaret Spencer.
 He married her 29 December 1758.